Who are we?

 Anthony Ventresque

-Dr Anthony Ventresque founded and leads the UCD Complex Software Lab.
+Dr Anthony Ventresque founded and leads the TCD Complex Software Lab.
 Dr Ventresque received his Ph.D. degree in Computer Science from the University of Nantes & INRIA France in 2008.
-He is currently a Assistant Professor in the School of Computer Science at University College Dublin, Ireland, and a Funded Investigator with Lero, the SFI Irish Software Research Centre.
+He is currently an Associate Professor in the School of Computer Science and Statistics at Trinity College Dublin, Ireland, and a Funded Investigator with Lero, the SFI Irish Software Research Centre.
 Previously he held positions as Research Fellow at NTU, Singapore (2010–2011), UCD, Ireland (2012–2014), and IBM Research Dublin, Ireland (2014–2015).

 Ellen Rushe